21

 Why it matters

-Getting the most out of the collaboration not only benefits the brand and the creator, it also locks in next year's budget for the marketer.
+Quite important, getting the most out of the collaboration not only benefits the brand and the creator, it also locks in next year's budget for the marketer.

 Learn from the mistakes others made and prevent you from stepping into these pitfalls.